vidarsko/ComFiT/docs/ClassBaseSystem.md

 which represents a heating element with temperature $T_0$ placed at $\mathbf r_0$.

-As a benchmark, we use the scipy
+As a benchmark, we use the `solve_ivp` of the scipy library `sp.integrate` to solve the equation using a finite difference method.
+The solutions match to a satisfactory degree, but a more thorough investigation into how the accuracy of the framework and integration methods scale with spatial and temporal resolution will be performed in the future.

 # Algorithms for tracking defects